AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

 </ol>
 &nbsp;<br>
 &nbsp;<br>

+---

+&nbsp;<br>
+&nbsp;<br>

 <div id = "high_level_overview">
 <div markdown = "1">
 # Hierarchical overview
 </div>
 <ol>
     <li><a href = "#login_page">Login Page</a>
         <br>This is a standard login page that will display a CalendarCompanion logo.
 This page is allows a user to enter a netlink (or similar) ID, and their password.
 This page will display standard options typical in a mobile application login page; options such as forgot password, forgot account name, remember me, signup, etc. A successful sign in here will direct the user the application home page that contains links to course schedule, study assistant, map, school events, find my prof, student finances, user account, and help.
-All interaction in this application is done via touch screen interaction.
+All interaction in this application is done via touch screen interaction. <a href = "#top">[top]</a>
     </li>
     &nbsp;<br>
     <li><a href = "#course_schedule">Course Schedule</a>
         <br>This page acts as a parent to other sections related to scheduling.
 This page will be home to four submenus.
 Underneath each submenu will be a subtitle which explains what it's use is.
-In addition, students may scroll down to see to see all submenus in cases where they menus do not fit on the device screen.
+In addition, students may scroll down to see to see all submenus in cases where they menus do not fit on the device screen. <a href = "#top">[top]</a>
         </li>
         &nbsp;<br>
         <ol style = "list-style-type: upper-alpha">